 11.2.
 For the avoidance of doubt, the Remuneration shall never be less than the minimum hourly rates set out in the laws of England and Wales from time to time.

 12.1.
 For each Shift and/or Engagement, the Client requires you to submit timesheets.
 This is to ensure that the Client has an accurate record of the hours you have spent working and, therefore, can correctly calculate the pay due to you.
 All timesheets are generated via SyftForce online platform as follows:

-(a) at the beginning of each Shift you must “clock in” using the mobile application to register your start time by ensuring that the Client scans the QR code found on your booking; and
+(a) at the beginning of each Shift you must “clock in” using the mobile application to register your start time by ensuring that the Client scans the QR code found on your

 (b) at the end of each Shift you must “clock out” using the mobile application to register your finishing time by ensuring that the Client scans the QR code found on your booking.

 12.2.
 If the Client is unable to scan your QR Code or refuses to do so at the beginning of your Shift, you must contact the Client staffing team.

 12.3.
 In the event that you disagree with a timesheet, please contact the Client staffing team contact.

 13.1.
 The Client takes punctuality for Engagements very seriously.
 You must arrive for Shifts at least 15 minutes before your Shift is due to start and report to a manager/supervisor.
 If you are going to be late for a Shift, please Contact the Client Staffing Team.

 14.1.
 By using the Services, you agree to be given feedback by Clients to whom you have provided services.
 You acknowledge that feedback will consist of ratings and reviews left by the Client and that these ratings and reviews will be used by the Client to display on your profile.
 Syft nor the Client is not legally responsible for any rating or review posted on its services.

 14.2.
 Syft and the Client uses ratings of services provided at its discretion to decide whether to allow you to maintain access to the platform.